 We will ensure that:

-- Safeguards are in place to make sure personal data is kept securely
+- Safeguards are in place to make sure personal information is kept securely

 - Only authorised staff are able to view your information and only when it is relevant to their role.

 Individual rights and choices when sharing Personal Information with the Department, Board or Committee

-You have a right to access your personal data to ensure that it is accurate, and to request that it is rectified, blocked, erased or destroyed if it is inaccurate;
+You have a right to access your personal information to ensure that it is accurate, and to request that it is rectified, blocked, erased or destroyed if it is inaccurate.

-To make any request relating to your data held by us, please contact the Data Protection Officer for the Department, Board or Committee using the details below.
+To make any request relating to your data held by us, please contact the Data Protection Officer for the Department using the details below.

 Thie Slieau Whallian,